 Most banks do external transfers of money through electronic funds transfer (EFT) payments.
 An EFT payment is an umbrella term for multiple types of electronic payments, including automated clearing house (ACH) payments and wire transfers.
 EFT payments are safe, secure, and less expensive than alternative payment methods, including writing a check.

 One of the most used and familiar forms of EFT payments is an ACH payment.
-If you pay any online bills or receive your paycheck in the form of a direct deposit, you’re using the ACH payments network.
-When you pay an online bill like your utilities or mortgage, you’re initiating a withdrawal your bank account to the bank account of the company you’re paying.
+If you pay any online bills or receive your paycheck in the form of a direct deposit, you're using the ACH payments network.
+When you pay an online bill like your utilities or mortgage, you're initiating a withdrawal from your bank account to the bank account of the company you're paying.
 With a direct deposit, money is transferred from a bank account attached to a company to your personal bank account.

 How to transfer money from one bank to another